mozilla-l10n/localizer-documentation/webprojects/fundraising.md

 ## Testing

-Your translations are automatically deployed to the staging server, so you can test them a few minutes after they have been translated.
+Submitted translations are automatically deployed to the staging server, so you can test them a few minutes after they have been translated.

 * Staging server: https://donate.mofostaging.net/​.
 * Production server: https://donate.mozilla.org/.